kin-labs/kin-android-ramp-demo/README.md

 ### 4. Adding Ramp!

-Now that Kin is setup and we show the publicKey and balance, we can finally integrate Ramp.
+Now that Kin is set up and we can show the publicKey and balance, we can finally integrate Ramp.
 Firstly, we initialize the RampSDK.
 ```
 lateinit var rampSdk: RampSDK